Skip to Main Content

 WGSS 450 Food, Culture, and Empire in U.S. and Hawai‘i (3)

 Examines the cultural, historical, and political processes that have informed our understandings and practices involving food.
 We will analyze food and foodways in the U.S. and Hawai‘i.
 Junior standing or higher.
 A-F only.
-Pre: at least one course in WS or ES; or consent by instructor.
-(Crosslisted as ES 450)
+Pre: at least one course in WGSS or ES; or consent by instructor.
+(Cross-listed as AMST 448 and ES 450)

 WGSS 452 Marriage and Family: Feminist Perspective (3)